 - Options to transition to intensive outpatient or outpatient programming

 The Recovery Village offers many different levels of treatment for addiction and mental health care.
-To ensure that you are connected to the program that meets your needs, our staff will take time to understand the history of your condition, as well as the outcome of your past efforts at treatment.
-We will assess for the presence of co-occurring conditions, as well as an initial assessment on whether you are likely to need medical detoxification.
+To ensure you are connected to the program that meets your needs, our staff will take time to understand the history of your condition and the outcome of your past treatment efforts.
+We will assess for co-occurring conditions and conduct an initial evaluation on whether you are likely to need medical detoxification.
 We will help you find the best fit for you.

-If you believe that you could benefit from a PHP, The Recovery Village could help.
-The call is free and confidential, and there is no obligation to you.
-Get in touch with us today and learn more about this opportunity to start your recovery journey.
+If you believe you could benefit from a PHP, The Recovery Village can help.
+Calls to our admissions team are free and confidential, with no obligation to you.
+Get in touch with us today, and learn more about this opportunity to start your recovery journey.